← Back

 3. What We Do NOT Use

-- marketing or advertising cookies;
+• marketing or advertising cookies;

-- tracking pixels or web beacons;
+• tracking pixels or web beacons;

-- fingerprinting or cross-site tracking technologies;
+• fingerprinting or cross-site tracking technologies;

-- sessionStorage for non-essential tracking or profiling purposes;
+• sessionStorage for non-essential tracking or profiling purposes;

-- any non-essential cookies or similar technologies.
+• any other non-essential cookies or similar technologies.

 4. Third-Party Payment Pages